 - It may arise de novo, e.g. in autoimmune conditions such as rheumatoid arthritis.
 This leads to excessive or inappropriate immune system activation.

 - It may develop alongside acute inflammation in severe and persistent irritation.
 This can happen due to recurrent episodes of acute inflammation.

-- Macrophages are present in acute and chronic inflammation, important for phagocytosis, antigen presentation and cytokine synthesis
+- Macrophages are present in acute and chronic inflammation.
+They are important for phagocytosis, antigen presentation, and cytokine synthesis.

-- Lymphocytes – immunological functions, B cells differentiate to produce antibodies and T cells have cytotoxic functions.
+- Lymphocytes have many immunological functions.
+For instance, B cells differentiate to produce antibodies and T-cells have cytotoxic functions.
 T-cells can also produce interferon-ϒ which recruits monocytes and activates macrophages.

-- Plasma cells are differentiated antibody-producing B lymphocytes, the presence of these usually indicates the inflammation has been present for a considerable amount of time
+- Plasma cells are differentiated antibody-producing B lymphocytes.
+Their presence indicates that inflammation has been present for a considerable amount of time.

-- Fibroblasts/Myofibroblasts – recruited by macrophages, produce collagen to assist in healing and repair
+- Fibroblasts/Myofibroblasts are recruited by macrophages.
+They produce collagen to assist in healing and repair.

-Generally the morphology of chronic inflammation is fairly non-specific however the proportions of each cell type will vary depending on the condition.
-For example, rheumatoid arthritis presents with mainly plasma cells, whereas in chronic gastritis lymphocytes are typically most abundant.
+The morphology of chronic inflammation is fairly non-specific.
+However, the proportions of each cell type will vary depending on the condition.
+For example, Plasma cells are prevalent in rheumatoid arthritis, whereas, in chronic gastritis, lymphocytes are typically more abundant.

-Giant cells are multi-nucleated cells that are made by the fusion of multiple macrophages.
-They form as a result of frustrated phagocytosis – when a phagocyte fails to engulf its target.
-There are several types recognised in different conditions:
+Giant cells are multi-nucleated cells, made by the fusion of multiple macrophages.
+They form as a result of frustrated phagocytosis, which is when a phagocyte fails to engulf its target.
+There are several types, with some recognised in different conditions:

 Granulomas are a collection of epithelioid histiocytes (macrophages) that may form in chronic inflammation.
 They may also have associated lymphocytes or an area of central necrosis.

 They arise as a result of persistent, low-grade antigenic stimulation or hypersensitivity.
 The immune system is unable to eliminate the substance and, subsequently, attempts to ‘wall it off’ from the surrounding tissues.
-Some examples of diseases which feature granulomatous inflammation include tuberculosis, leprosy and Crohn’s disease.
+Some examples of diseases that feature granulomatous inflammation include tuberculosis, leprosy and Crohn’s disease.

 Effects of Chronic Inflammation

-Chronic inflammation can have a number of complications depending on the area and disease process it is associated with.
+Chronic inflammation can have several complications depending on the area and underlying disease process.
 These include:

 Clinical Relevance – Pulmonary Tuberculosis

 Tuberculosis (TB) is an infection typically caused by mycobacterium tuberculosis.
-It normally affects the lungs but can be found in other areas of the body.
-Most cases do not have symptoms, known as latent TB – around 10% of latent infections will progress to active disease.
+It normally affects the lungs.
+However, TB can infect other areas of the body.
+Most cases are asymptomatic, so-called latent TB.
+Nevertheless, around 10% of latent infections will progress to active disease.
 Common symptoms of active pulmonary TB include:

 - Chronic cough